dpobel/damien.pobel.fr/src/post/how-to-lose-weight-in-the-browser.md

 ---
-title: How to lose weight... in the browser
+title: "How to lose weight... in the browser"
 tags: performances, frontend, ux
-lang: en
+lang: "en"
 published: 2013-03-12T14:02:16+01:00
 ---